 On the other hand,

 |Argentina, Australia, Austria, Brazil, Bulgaria, Canada, the Czech Republic, Denmark, Finland, France, Greece, Hong Kong,||Hungary, Japan, India, Ireland, Israel, Italy, Mexico, Norway, Poland, Romania, Russia, Spain, Sweden, and Turkey.|

 all appear to actually host a Hola server.

 Here I repeat the test with Albania.
 The results suggest that everything is worse than just a few fake servers.

-Right, then it just had leaked my real IP like it’s no big deal.
-And now it connected to a fake server.
+Right, then it just leaked my real IP like it’s no big deal.
+And now it is connected to a fake server.